-The ABS lamp in the instrument cluster momentarily illuminates when the ignition is turned on.
-If the light does not illuminate during start up, remains on or flashes, the ABS may be disabled and may need to be serviced.
+The ABS warning lamp in the instrument cluster momentarily illuminates when the ignition is turned on.
+If the light does not illuminate momentarily at start up, remains on or continues to flash, the ABS needs to be serviced.

-Even when the ABS is disabled, normal braking is still effective.
-(If your BRAKE warning lamp illuminates with the parking brake released, have your brake system serviced immediately by an authorized dealer.)
+With the ABS light on, the anti-lock brake system is disabled and normal braking is still effective unless the brake warning light also remains illuminated with parking brake released.
+(If your brake warning lamp illuminates, have your vehicle serviced immediately.)